 Thakur Dharmendra Pd Singh, Director Laxman Eye Hospital, Bihar.

 I have worked on and off in the developing world since 1964 so have a reasonable overview as to how eye NGOs are structured.
 At one extreme are large bureaucratic organisations with numerous staff on big salaries and top-heavy offices in the poor countries in which they work.
 At the other extreme are small, low profile but high impact charities like Second Sight focussed on one particular problem and region.

 John Sandford Smith MBE, Ophthalmologist, U.K.

-A wonderful goal— to eradicate cataract blindness in the most underdeveloped and neglected state of Bihar by working closely with local hospitals.
-It has given us tremendous support.”
+A wonderful goal— to eradicate cataract blindness in the most underdeveloped and neglected state of India by working closely with local hospitals.
+It has given us a tremendous boost.

 Dr Kumar Krishnan, Ophthalmologist, Bihar.